vikramsg/vikramsg.github.io/_posts/2026-01-06-introduction-to-formal-methods---part-1.md

 1.  **A Readable Spec**: A precise description of the system (State & Transitions) that is easy to read.
 2.  **Simulation**: A way to run the spec and explore behaviors (like fuzzing).
 3.  **Invariants**: A way to define properties that must *always* be true.

+### The Reality Check (Caveats)

+Having just read all of that, I do have to warn about shortcomings.
+Formal methods and spec driven development isn't the single solution to all our problems.
+Notably:

+- The model is only as good as our description of the world.
+If we don't model the complete system (or are unable to) then there are gaps.
+- We are not solving for non functional requirements like performance, readability etc.

 ## What's Next?